gnosis/dex-contracts-integration-example/README.md

 # Minimal project for building on https://github.com/gnosis/dex-contracts

+This project should serve as a basis for every project intending to build on https://github.com/gnosis/dex-contracts.
+It provides a minimal framework to successfully deploy the BatchExchange for testing.

-In order to work with https://github.com/gnosis/dex-contracts and have these contracts deployed on a test enviroments, do the following steps
+In order to deploy the BatchExchange, run the following commands
 ```bash
 yarn install
 npx truffle migrate --reset